Australia's #1 Natural Health Site

 Physiotherapists use physical techniques such as exercise, training, movement rehabilitation, mobilisation, manipulation, and the application of electrophysical agents.

-Amongst all treatment modalities we use, we concentrate particularly on exercise therapy in promoting overall health and well being and in preventing and managing the public health problems that are currently facing society.
+Amongst all treatment and electrotherapy modalities we use, we encourage on exercise therapy in promoting overall health and well being and in preventing and managing the public health problems that are currently facing society.
+The keywords is to keep ACTIVE.

 Tai chi chuan is an ancient Chinese martial art, an exercise that requires control for gentle movements that are practiced in a relaxed and slow tempo, Some styles are more energetic and involve kicks and deep knee-bends.